Welcome to Washington Heights

 (212) 923-1100 (need an appointment for Shabbos and Yom Tov only)

-Keilim Mikvah- located near Breuer’s.
-On Bennett between 186th and 185th- there is a narrow “alley” to the back right after you pass the shul.
-The code is 1.3.4.5 (“Agudah”- use the numbers that correspond to the Hebrew letters”)
+Keilim Mikvah - located near Breuer’s.
+On Bennett between 186th and 185th- there is a narrow “alley” to the back right after you pass the shul. (“Agudah”- use the numbers that correspond to the Hebrew letters”)

-Chesed- If you’d like to be on a list to make “mommy meals” for couples who have new babies, please email Meira Ehrenkranz at mehrenkranz@gmail.com
+Chesed - If you’d like to be on a list to make “mommy meals” for couples who have new babies, please email yeshivacommunityshul@gmail.com.

-Post Office- located on 180th between Audubon and St. Nich.
+Post Office - located on 180th between Audubon and St. Nicholas.
 You can also send packages (USPS, UPS) and buy boxes and stamps at “YU Productions” located in the basement of Belfer Hall.

-Banks- most of the banks are located down Broadway.
+Banks - most of the banks are located down Broadway.
 Citibank and Apple Bank are at the corner of 181st and Broadway.
-There is a Chase bank on 181st St. and St. Nich.
+There is a Chase bank on 181st St. and Wadsworth.
 Belfer Hall has an ATM that is free of charge, as well.
-There is also an ATM in Just Kosher that does have a charge.

-Hardware Store - New Heights Supply on the corner of 187th and St. Nich.
+Hardware Store - New Heights Supply on the corner of 187th and St. Nicholas.
 They have the basics- they sell timers, etc. They can also replicate keys there.